Said-FD/react-dialog/react-dialog/README.md

 **isDialogOpen**    | Dialog visibility         | `boolean`                                | None
 **setIsDialogOpen** | Handles dialog visibility | `(arg: SetStateAction<boolean>) => void` | None

-Just pass any `children` like in the example above and you are good to go with the simplest variant (potentially enough for alert and annoying notifications).
+<br>Just pass any `children` like in the example above and you are good to go with the simplest variant (potentially enough for alert and annoying notifications).

-You can pass content as a `children` and have a separate dialog **title**:
+You can pass content as a `children` and have a separate dialog **title** simultaneously:
 Property name | Description                      | Type                  | Default value
 --------------|----------------------------------|-----------------------|--------------
 **title**     | Renders at the top of the dialog | `string \| ReactNode` | None

-If initial styling is fit your needs you can keep everything like it is and switch `light` and `dark` color themes with `theme` property.\
+<br>If initial styling is fit your needs you can keep everything like it is and switch `light` and `dark` color themes with `theme` property.\
 Default color palette is neutral and could look nice for different cases.

 By default there is only one control is present - close X-button.\